An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Threats to Validity

 \subsection{External Validity}

-Finally, the results of our findings are dependent on our sampled data.
+The results of our findings are dependent on our sampled data.
+To compare ML and Non-ML Projects in \textbf{RQ1} and \textbf{RQ4}, we have taken steps to ensure that the selection process is consistent for both ML and Non-ML fronts.
 While the sample of ML projects was based on exhaustive search (i.e., including relevant projects in a domain until subsequent projects are irrelevant), procuring non-ML projects was based on convenience sampling (getting the top-318 non-ML projects as long as the selection criteria are met).
 Although a random sample would offer a more unbiased comparison, obtaining all non-ML Python projects across all GitHub pages, then selecting a random sample may not be feasible.

 Moreover, although we select mature projects by using selection criteria inspired by related work~\cite{kalliamvakou2014promises,chen2020studying,alfadel2021use} such as a project requiring more than a month of development history, it is still possible that immature projects may seep into our analysis, biasing our results.
 Following prior research~\cite{alfadel2021use,chen2020studying} that has commonly mitigated this threat using threshold-based criteria, we establish five filtering criteria (e.g., a project should have more than one month of developmental history) for the removal of toy projects.
 Notably, our ML dataset lacks test cases.
 This absence signifies a deviation from traditional Software Engineering where tests involve unit tests and integration tests; and code quality is measured through the coverage of such tests.
 However, such testing practices do not seamlessly translate to ML scenarios~\cite{zhang2020machine}\footnote{Accessed on: 2024-03-22, \url{https://fg-tav.gi.de/fileadmin/FG/TAV/47.TAV/TAV47-Felderer-TestingTheUntestable.pdf}}\footnote{Accessed on: 2024-03-22, \url{https://shorturl.at/dnBDU}}.
 Instead of test cases, ML testing often involves ensuring that a model has high performance, high robustness, lack of bias, etc. Indeed, the lack of quality assurance standards (for instance \% test coverage which is easily measured in traditional software) in ML systems, in itself is a motivation for our study.